-The average service time is 10 days from the time our service centre receives your console.
+Service can take up to 10 days from the time our service centre receives your console.

 Your console may be returned unserviced for the following reasons:

-For more information about Xbox LIVE console bans, see Xbox LIVE console ban information.
+For more information about Xbox Live console bans, see Xbox Live console ban information.

 The express warranty period for all licensed Xbox 360 accessories is 90 days from the date of purchase.
 Your express warranty is given by Microsoft in addition to the rights you have under the Australian Consumer Law for your accessories.
 Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the goods repaired and replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.

 If you purchased a Microsoft Xbox 360 accessory within the last 30 days, you may return it to your retailer with your original proof of purchase.
 If you purchased an accessory more than 30 but less than 90 days ago, you can order a replacement accessory from our Xbox Online Service Centre (console registration is required).

 You have the same shipping options for your accessories as you do for your console.
 See the What are my shipping options? section for details.
 Once our service centre receives your non-working accessory, a replacement will be shipped to you within 10 business days.

 Thanks for your feedback!